 Itaewon is great for trying international dishes, from Thai to Moroccan, but we went to "ROOT", which doesn't only offer vegan options but has a balcony!
 Sitting in the evening breeze while eating huge salad bowls, drinking wine and planning a vacation together was a perfect combination.

-The avocado kimbap rolls were a favorite (I was the only vegan, but who doesn't like well-made avocado rolls?) the salad bowls were great, too!
+The avocado kimbap rolls were a favorite (I was the only vegan, but who doesn't like well-made avocado rolls?) and the salad bowls were great, too!
 After the slight disappointment that was Cafe Sukkara, I was all the happier to dig in!